Duterte's party picks him as VP candidate in Philippines

 Associated Press

-MANILA, Philippines (AP) — The Philippines’ governing party nominated President Rodrigo Duterte on Wednesday as its vice presidential candidate in upcoming elections, a maneuver widely seen as an effort to keep the popular leader near the center of power while avoiding constitutional term limits.
+MANILA, Philippines (AP) — The Philippines’ governing party nominated President Rodrigo Duterte on Wednesday as its vice presidential candidate in next year’s elections, a maneuver widely seen as an effort to keep the popular leader near the center of power while avoiding constitutional term limits.

 The party’s nominee for president, however, declined to run.